-Does the NPI Replace the Tax Identification Number (TIM) or Other Identifying Numbers?
+Does the NPI Replace the Tax Identification Number (TIN) or Other Identifying Numbers?

 How to Look Up an NPI

 There are many ways to perform an NPI lookup for a provider or an organization.
 The official NPI lookup website is the NPPES NPI Registry.
-This is a free service to anyone.
+This is a free service open to anyone.
 You can start with the NPI number or with a name.
 The search result includes the NPI number, the first and last name of the provider, the NPI type indicated with icons, primary practice address, phone, and primary taxonomy.
-The results are shown in the search result window and can be downloaded, or, even more streamlined and efficient, through an application programming interface (API).
+The results are shown in the search result window and can be downloaded, or, alternatively, captured through an application programming interface.

 - Enumeration Date: The enumeration date refers to the date the NPI was assigned.

-- Status: Identifies if the NPI is Active or Deactivated.
+- Status: This shows whether the NPI is active or deactivated.

-- Address: Refers to the address associated with the NPI.
+- Address: This refers to the address associated with the NPI.
 It may include a mailing address, a primary address, and/or a secondary address.

-- Taxonomy: Taxonomy Codes categorize the type, classification, and/or specialization of health care providers.
+- Taxonomy: Taxonomy Codes categorize the type, classification, and/or specialization of a healthcare provider.
 Providers can select more than one taxonomy code, but one of them must be designated as the primary taxonomy.
 In addition to the primary and selected taxonomies, the NPPES search will also return the state code and license number associated with the taxonomy.

-- Other Identifiers: This field matches NPIs with insurers such as Medicare and Medicaid or other insurers to help insurers recognize the provider.
+- Other Identifiers: This field matches NPIs with insurers such as Medicare and Medicaid or other insurers to help health plans recognize the provider.
 This field also returns number and state codes.

-- Endpoint Information: This field shows where the client can access service, usually a direct address and/or a URL.
+- Endpoint Information: This field shows where the client can access service, usually a direct address and/or a website.
 It can also include endpoint description, use, content type, and affiliation.